Arakan: Kingdom of Mrauk U

-Arakan became home to a growing Muslim community.
+The slave trade was the backbone of the Arakanese economy.
+Leider explains that “Arakan was sadly famed as the main provider of slaves in the Bay of Bengal” unlike Bengal's trade in muslin, silk, shipbuilding, and saltpeter.
+Arakan also became home to a growing Muslim community.
 They included Muslim traders from the Indian Ocean trade network and Sufi missionaries who established themselves along the coasts of Arakan.
 More Muslims were found among the thousands of inhabitants of Bengal who were forcibly deported to Arakan.
 They included artists, craftsmen, soldiers, and highly educated people who were employed by the royal court.
-The slave trade was the backbone of the Arakanese economy.
-Leider explains that “Arakan was sadly famed as the main provider of slaves in the Bay of Bengal” unlike Bengal's trade in muslin, silk, shipbuilding, and saltpeter.